Jerrad-Johnson/WorkoutAppFrontend/README.md

 - Couldn’t find a way to not render success messages with react-hot-toast.
 Partial solution was to set the success-message timeout to 1ms.
 - Many DOM elements should fade upon data load / etc.
 - Needs Cypress tests.
+- Add the ability to load a previous session with only one set per exercise.